 - Drinks, snacks, and restrooms are available at Gracious Bakery, where the tour begins.

 The Elegant Garden District!

 The Garden District was established in 1832 as the City of Lafayette, an elegant garden suburb upriver from New Orleans inhabited by the wealthy American newcomers who found themselves at odds with the downriver Creoles.
 The planners and residents of this verdant oasis from the sultriness and excesses of the old city were the captains of New Orleans’ “golden age,” a time of incredible wealth and growth in the Crescent City.

 There is no other neighborhood like the Garden District, at the same time showy and quiet, wild and manicured, modern and antiquated.
-Allow your guide to lead you through its beautiful homes and histories.
+Allow your guide to lead you through its avenues and their beautiful homes and histories.
 Although it is currently closed, we are able to peek inside the gates of Lafayette Cemetery #1, one of New Orleans’ most interesting “cities of the dead.”